 Alternatively, if you do not use vehicle tracking, the engineer profile portal is still an option without the engineer's location.

-Please note, this feature is only available on paperless office plan and above.
+Please note, this feature is only available on the Go Paperless plan and above.
 If you need more details, please contact support or sales.